 In our desire to have that certainty about how someone else feels about us, we create the feeling that we are insufficient as a person.
 We are looking to fulfill our need for approval and end up creating the appearance of neediness.
 What we fear in life causes us to create the very circumstances we are trying to avoid.

 I often find that a “bad” experience works for my good, but rarely the other way around.
-It’s all good.
+It’s all good, if one is willing to see it that way.
 We have the vast opportunity to accept every experience as it is, without judgment, and glean from it whatever useful lesson we can.
 “Keep the meat and throw away the bones,” a good friend of mine often says.

 We can rarely affect what we experience, but we can surely affect how we respond to what we experience.
 We can observe our experience, study it, understand how we are connected to it, what our attachments are to it, and how the experience influences our feelings, but we cannot change it.
 It is what it is.
 This is acceptance.

-Awareness of this kind brings about a form of emotional stability, a smoothing of life‘s “hills and valleys,” or what the ancient Greeks practiced as “stoicism.”
-A solid tutorial on the stoic life philosophy is found in William Braxton Irvings’ book A Guide to the Good Life: The Ancient Art of Stoic Joy.
-Marcus Aurelius and Seneca the Younger were ancient thought leaders in the stoic philosophy.
+Awareness of this kind brings about a form of emotional stability, a smoothing of life‘s “hills and valleys,” or what the ancient Greeks practiced as “Stoicism.”
+A solid tutorial on the Stoic life philosophy is found in William Braxton Irvings’ excellent book A Guide to the Good Life: The Ancient Art of Stoic Joy.
+Marcus Aurelius and Seneca the Younger were ancient thought leaders in the Stoic philosophy.

 In this way Stoics are quite similar to Zen Buddhists.
 Learning to be content with what you have, instead of constantly longing for what you don’t have, is one of the secrets of happiness.